-We provide evidence-informed policy recommendations to help governments and policymakers around the world take effective action to reduce preventable cases of cancer and other non-communicable diseases
+Our messages around cancer prevention at a population level are delivered through our policy work.
+We provide evidence and recommendations to help governments and policymakers around the world design and implement policies to reduce preventable cases of diet-related cancer and other non-communicable diseases.